COVID-19 and Civil Liberties

 Abortion remains legal in Kentucky and you can still get an abortion in Kentucky.
 No government should ever have the authority to force a person to remain pregnant against their will.

-The Attorney General is attempting to ban abortion by requesting Cabinet for Health and Family Services Acting Secretary Eric Friedlander certify that Kentucky’s abortion providers are violating a ban on elective medical procedures during the COVID-19 pandemic.
+- March 27, 2020: Attorney General Daniel Cameron attempted to ban abortion by asking Cabinet for Health and Family Services Acting Secretary Eric Friedlander to declare Kentucky’s abortion providers are violating a ban on elective medical procedures due to the pandemic.
 Trusted health organizations like the American College of Obstetricians and Gynecologists have made clear, politicians should not push ‘COVID-19 responses that cancel or delay abortion procedures.’
 It is a time-sensitive service for which a delay may increase the risks or potentially make it completely inaccessible.
 Everyone’s situation is different and it is critical that people be able to make their own decisions about continuing or ending a pregnancy.
+Read our response to AG Cameron here.